dimonkatri4/redux-saga/README.md

+#Redux-Saga

+The project shows how to work with asynchronous actions using the redux-saga

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).